kristosh/Essentials-of-Machine-Learning/mathintro.md

 ### Example of data

 Here we will represent a simple example of gathering data about several people: `name`, `gender`, `degree`, `postcode`, `age`, `salary` with the observation to be each different person, and we would like to create an ML algorithm that given the info for these people to estimate a prediction for their salary.
 We can say that our observation is the different people in the Table 1.1 while the each characteristic can be called a `feature`.
+Note this table extracted by a popular dataset that studies `gender biases`.

 $$\begin{aligned}
 & \text {Table 1.1.
-A collected dataset of people and their salaries. }\\
+A collected dataset of people and their salaries.}\\
 &\begin{array}{cccc}
 \hline \hline \text { Name } & \text { Gender} & \text { Degree} & \text { postcode } & \text { age } & \text { salary } \\
 \hline David & M & PhD & 1011MK & 41 & 9900$ \\